alexmaday/alexmaday/README.md

 - 👋 Hi, I’m @alexmaday
-- 👀 I’m interested in Cisco routers/switches and DevNet, Linux, Python, Windows and other things.
+- 👀 I’m interested in ...
-- 🌱 I’m currently studying for CCNA and learning Linux Bash scripting.
+- 🌱 I’m currently studying ...
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me: alex.maday@gmail.com
+- 📫 How to reach me:

 <!---
 alexmaday/alexmaday is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.